Writing an IP Address Information Webservice in Ruby

 as well.

-is the IP address this block starts at, and value
+start is the IP address this block starts at, and value is the

 information about whether the block is assigned or allocated.
 In